ThiefMaster/zsh-config/README.md

 Install globally
 ----------------

-If you are the only user of a machiumachine, it might be nice to install it globally for all users (such as your primary user, root, and any other account you might use).
+If you are the only user of a machine, it might be nice to install it globally for all users (such as your primary user, root, and any other account you might use).